SureFlap DualScan Cat Door Review

 - When changing batteries, don’t take them out all at once.
 Change one battery at a time or you will loose the programming.

-SureFlap DualScan is a very good cat door that works as advertised and it’s a perfect solution for cat owners that have multiple cats and want to keep some of them indoor-only and the rest, outdoor.
-It’s also suitable for people that have raccoons in the area where they live.
-As the mechanism locks both sides, it’s impossible for raccoons or cats to pull the door with their claws.
-According to Pros and Cons;
+SureFlap DualScan is a good pet door for cat owners that have multiple cats and want to keep some of them indoor-only and the rest, outdoor.
+It’s also suitable for people that have raccoons often visits.
+As the mechanism locks both sides, it’s impossible for raccoons or cats to pull the door using their claws.
+Consider that this pet door doesn’t open instantly and requires a few seconds for the sensor to detect the microchip, unlatch, and for your cat enter the door.
+It won’t be like your cat will be running and entering the door.
+A sucessful use of this device depends greatly in the cat’s adaptation and behavior.

-- Cats on the small size (bigger cats may get used to it, it depends on your cat’s flexibility).
+- Cats on the smaller side (taller cats may get used to it, it depends on your cat’s flexibility).

-- Tall or big cats (some big cats squeeze themselves through it though).
+- Tall or big cats (some larger cats squeeze themselves through it though).

-- Very skittish cats, because of the unlocking click noise
+- Skittish cats, because of the unlocking click noise.

 Hope Mendez says